ypahitas/Wordpress-Finance-Monitor/README.txt

 Monitor a portfolio and send periodical reports of performance Monitor a portfolio and send alerts for given thresholds Allow realtime display via webpage
+Set up threshold prices for certain stocks that will send a warning

 Architecture:
 Run as a Wordpress plugin